OpenMDAO/POEMs/POEM_056.md

     print(name, meta['shape'])
 ```

+Note that in addition to user supplied metadata, metadata for each added output will include a
+'deps' entry which contains a set of names of inputs that that output depends on.
+This does
+not include any sparsity information if the input and/or output are array variables.
+It only
+shows whether a given output depends in any way upon a particular input variable.

 ## Setting function default metadata

 Some metadata will be the same for all, or at least most of the variables within a given function,